wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ---
 Tanzu Observability by Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## August 2022

+We added the following integration in August 2022:

+* VMware Tanzu Greenplum:

+  VMware Tanzu Greenplum is a massively parallel processing (MPP) database server that supports next generation data warehousing and large-scale analytics processing.
+This integration installs and configures Telegraf to send system and query metrics into Tanzu Observability by Wavefront.

+We made improvements to the following integrations in August 2022:

+* Amazon Web Services -- We added the **Amazon FSx** service integration dashboard.
+* Cassandra -- Made improvements to the Cassandra integration overview and setup instructions.
+Improved the Cassandra out-of-the-box integration dashboard.
+* Google Cloud Platform --

 ## July 2022